Sportsbook Glossary

 A bet placed on a specific quarter of a basketball or football game.

-A game that is cancelled due to bad weather
+A game that is canceled due to bad weather.

 Referee

-A person who has authority to make decisions about play in a sport Officials in some sports are known by a variety of other titles, including umpire, judge or linesman.
+A person who has the authority to make decisions about play in sport Officials in some sports are known by a variety of other titles, including umpire, judge or linesman.

 Return